-a.
-A student may be recommended for suspension by the Program Chair/Director on the recommendation of the program faculty any time there is an error in professional judgment on
+1. A student may be recommended for suspension by the Program Chair/Director on the recommendation of the program faculty any time there is an error in professional judgment on the part of the student that is deemed by the faculty to be inconsistent with professional standards of care. (e.g., actions taken by the student that jeopardize patient safety).

-- the part of the student that is deemed by the faculty to be inconsistent with professional standards of care. (e.g., actions taken by the student that jeopardize patient safety). - b.
-Complete documentation should be kept of any incidents leading to the recommendation for suspension. - c.
-The Program Chair/Director's recommendation for suspension must include but is not limited to: a. the reasons for suspension; b. the defined period for suspension, not to exceed one year; and c. the conditions for reinstatement. - d.
-The Dean will decide to accept, reject, or modify the Program Chair/Director's recommendation for suspension and inform the student of the decision in writing via certified mail within ten (10) business days of the verbal directive. - e.
-Copies of the action taken by the Dean will be forwarded to the Program Chair/Director, ASC Chair, Assistant Dean for Academic and Student Affairs and the Office of the Registrar. - f.
+- 2. Complete documentation must be kept of any incidents leading to the recommendation for suspension. - 3.
+The Program Chair/Director's recommendation for suspension must include but is not limited to: - a.
+The reasons for suspension, with specific citation from handbook; and either: - i.
+The defined period for suspension, not to exceed one year; and the conditions for reinstatement, if eligible.
+OR - ii.
+The recommendation for dismissal (see policy AA-02F) - 4.
+The Dean will decide to accept, reject, or modify the Program Chair/Director's recommendation for suspension and inform the student of the decision in writing within seven (7) calendar days of the verbal directive.
+Copies of the suspension letter shall be added to OnBase, electronic student file, accessible by Registrar. - a.
+Students must acknowledge receipt via electronic signature on Adobe form - 5.
 Grades for courses interrupted by suspension will be determined for each student on an individual basis.
-The options are withdrawal or incomplete. - g.
+The options are withdrawal or incomplete. - 6.
 A suspended student will not be permitted to participate in any school activities or in the required periods of clinical practice.
-Exceptions may be made at the discretion of the Program Chair/Director.
+Exceptions may be made at the discretion of the Program Chair/Director, with notice to the Dean.